WASHINGTON – Unifor welcomes the renegotiation of the North American Free Trade Agreement, as talks get underway in Washington, D.C.

 The union has played an active role in the lead up to the negotiations.
 Dias has already met with U.S. Commerce Secretary Wilbur Ross twice to press Unifor’s case that any new NAFTA must address the needs of workers and their communities.

-To read Unifor’s submission on NAFTA priorities, go to unifor.org/NAFTA.
+Click here to read Unifor’s submission on NAFTA priorities.